TheLostHomeyAppRepositories/nl.erikvl87.datavista/docs/widgets/label.md

 ## Adding the widget to your dashboard

-To add the progress bar widget to your dashboard, follow these simple steps:
+To add the label widget to your dashboard, follow these simple steps:

 1. Open your Homey app and go to the **Dashboards** section.
 2. Enter **Edit Mode** and select the **"Add Widget"** button.